goossens/ObjectTalk/docs-src/architecture/software.md

 is provided by a number of open source cross-platform libraries.
 [GLFW](https://www.glfw.org) is used as an system independent abstraction for windows and user/system interactions.
-[BGFX](https://github.com/bkaradzic/bgfx) is used as a system independent abstraction to render graphics to support Metal, OpenGL, Vulkan and DirectX APIs.
+[BGFX](https://github.com/bkaradzic/bgfx) is used as a system independent abstraction to render graphics supporting Metal, OpenGL, Vulkan and DirectX APIs.
 [Dear ImGui](https://github.com/ocornut/imgui) is used as a neutral user interface library and all widgets are implemented with it.
 The framework glues all of this together and ObjectTalk users will never have to deal with this level of detail.

 In the original design for the graphics framework, the ObjectTalk language was used to construct all the components for a user interface.
-Unfortunately, this led to very verbose code and it would take pages of code to create all the things you would need for a user interface, board or 3D display.
+Unfortunately, this led to very verbose code and it would take pages of code to create all the things you would need for a user interface, 2D board or 3D scene.
 In fact, the ratio between construction code and functionality was so bad that a new approach was implemented.

 Today, the framework uses an Entity Component System (ECS) as an architectural pattern to represent